Sliding Window Protocol | Set 2 (Receiver Side)

 Now it is clear as to why we need an extra 1 bit in the GBN protocol.

 In the next article, we will explain Selective repeat and comparison between the 2 protocols.

 This article is contributed by Pranjul Ahuja.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.